DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 To try this on your own PC you require the following:
 - Install Anaconda https://www.anaconda.com/products/individual this ditribution includes Python and serveral packages used in this Assignment including the numpy package.
 - 'requirments.txt' for other modules required.
-- Install Jupyter https://jupyter.org/ to run Programming-for-Data-Analysis-Project-2021.ipynb
+- Install Jupyter https://jupyter.org/ to run cao_V7.ipynb and pyplot_V3.ipynb
 - Install Github
-- git clone git@github.com:DPR-droid/Programming-for-Data-Analysis-Project-2021.git
+- git clone git@github.com:DPR-droid/Fundamentals-of-Data-Analysis-2021.git

 ***